moskk/rndc/README.md

-  to pass the job untill it find a free consumer, so this pass type is reliable. description concludes with a list of consumers. it consists of tags of some another nodes (except sources, that cant receive jobs) separated by commas. *passtype* and receiver list may be ommited, and then jobs will be suppressed after processing.
+  to pass the job untill it find a free consumer, so this pass type is reliable. description concludes with a list of consumers. it consists of tags of some another nodes (except sources, that cant receive jobs) separated by commas. *passtype* and receiver list may be ommited, and then jobs will be suppressed after processing. also if receiver list contains a **:** then receivers specified after it will receive an unsuccessfully operated job (something like *else* operator). in this case the same passtype used. if you wish to pass the job to the next node, you may specify a **#** symbol instead of exact node name. if your script is linear, you may not to entitle your nodes at all.

 script lines that begins from **#** are comments.